 Our results indicate that the set of variables that affect GDP growth and FDI are not always same: We find significant positive impact of gross domestic investment on GDP growth, but we do not find its any significant impact on FDI, Population growth affects GDP growth negatively while it affects FDI positively.
 We find significant negative impact of FDI on GDP growth and GDP growth on FDI.
 Inflation rate is found to affect both GDP growth and FDI negatively.
 Government expenditure affects both GDP and FDI negatively, but its negative impact on GDP is not significant.
 The exchange rate is found to have positive impact on GDP growth while it has no significant impact on FDI.
 Per capita income is found to affect FDI significantly, but its effect on GDP growth though negative is not at all significant.
-Human capital is found to have significant negative impact on FDI and no significant impact on GDP growth, Similar is the case with IGT-infrastructure.
-It has significant impact on FDI, but no significant impact on GDP growth and FDI.
+Human capital is found to have significant negative impact on FDI and no significant impact on FDI, but no significant impact on GDP growth.
+However, globalization has significant positive impact on both GDP growth and FDI.